OmixVisualization/qtjambi/www/How-to-deploy-QtJambi-applications.md

-# How to deploy QtJambi applications
+# How To Deploy QtJambi Applications

 You can ship your Java-based application as platform-dependent executable by using the *QtJambi application deployer tool*.
 Therefore,